 Single-use wipes can’t be recycled or flushed down the loo, which leads to 11 billion wipes being thrown away every year in the UK.
 Worse still, a large proportion of these are still being flushed down the toilet, making them responsible for over 90% of sewer blockages.
 The good news is that they can easily be replaced by reusable wipes, cloths or flannels.

 There are many reusable wipes and cloths to choose from.
-Made using a number of materials from micro-fibre to cotton or bamboo, they can often make a messy job easier to clean and can simply be thrown in the washing machine after you've used them.
+Made using a number of materials from micro-fibre to cotton or bamboo, they can often make a messy job easier to clean and then simply thrown in the washing machine after you've used them.

 If you usually take a pack of wet wipes with you when you’re out and about, particularly if you’ve got young children, you can still make the switch to reusable!
 Simply dampen the cloth wipes and pop them in a small bag or container to keep them moist.
 They’ll then be ready to use whenever you need them.

-If you’re looking to ditch the makeup remover wipes, why not opt for bamboo or micro-fibre pads?
+If you’re looking to ditch the makeup remover wipes, why not opt for bamboo or reusable cotton pads?
 These are great for removing makeup when used alongside a cleanser, and they’re kinder to your skin than single-use wipes.